m8rex/rumbas/book/src/reference/writing_yaml/basic_objects_any.md

 # Object with an [any] field

-Some object have a field name `[any]` in their reference.
+Some objects have a field name `[any]` in their reference.
 This means that any other key-value pair can be added to the object.

 ```admonish example title="Reference"
 {{#include ../../datatypes/TemplateFile.md}}